 If you think these exercises were only for women, think again.
 Couples have been practicing yoga to increase running stamina in bed for years.
 Tantric Yoga for couples gives you more energy and flexibility as well as increase a person’s spiritual growth.

 There is such a thing as yoga poses to boost testosterone.
 According to Ellen Barrett, the author of Sexy Yoga, yoga is a great exercise for both men and women.

-Not only that but she says yoga improves plasticity, opens your heart vessels, and increases blood flow.
-All of these things make for a great sex life.
+Not only that but she says there are yoga poses for erectile dysfunction (increases blood flow) plus yoga improves plasticity, and opens your heart vessels.
+All of these things make for one terrific sex life.
 Yoga helps you to “enjoy lovemaking entirely for what it is, and not think or worry about anything else,” says Barrett.

-The best part of yoga for the bedroom is you can do the exercises by yourself or with your partner.
+The best part of yoga for the bedroom is you can do intimate couples yoga poses or yoga for physical stamina by yourself.
 Consider it as foreplay if you like.
 Some end up sweating during the routine and breathing heavily.
 It could actually turn your partner on in the process.
-With that said, let’s look at a few yoga poses for better sex.
+With that said, let’s look at a few sensual yoga poses.

 The Cobra pose or exercise opens the heart.
 Barrett says “this pose indirectly connects to sexual intimacy… it’s also very energizing.”